Individual Stocks Are Still Lucrative - Cramer's Mad Money (7/19/17)

 "Both these deals are happening for similar reasons.
 Companies, afraid of losing their relevance and their clout, are merging with their peers or rivals in order to produce stronger entities with more appeal to their masters, meaning their distributors and their ultimate customers," said Cramer.
 The markets are challenged by new buyers.
 "Millennials just aren't interested in canned and bottled food or evergreen programming like their parents were," he added.

-McCormick buying French's Mustard, Frank's Red Hot and Cattlemen's Barbecue Sauce brands for $4.2B sees expensive to Cramer, but her understand the move as it will give the company more power over shelf space in stores.
-Likewise, the addition of Scripps Networks channels will allow Discovery a leverage with cable providers.
+McCormick buying French's Mustard, Frank's Red Hot and Cattlemen's Barbecue Sauce brands for $4.2B seems expensive to Cramer, but he understands the move as it will give the company more power over shelf space in stores.
+Likewise, the addition of Scripps Networks channels will give Discovery leverage with cable providers.

-Both these deals are defensive and only time will tell if it pays off.
+Both these deals are defensive and only time will tell if they pay off.
 "They're defensive deals done to stay relevant in a difficult marketplace where every way that you used to get customers is now up in the air, while merchandise and channel loyalties are at an all-time low.
 And going forward, I bet we see a lot more mergers of this similar path," he concluded.

 Edwards Lifesciences (NYSE:EW)

-The stock of Edwards Lifesciences is up 24% in in 2017.
-Cramer interviewed CEO Mike Mussallem to know what lies ahead.
+The stock of Edwards Lifesciences is up 24% in 2017.
+Cramer interviewed CEO Mike Mussallem to find out what lies ahead.

 "There's been a great evolution in technology, and surgery is still very important.
 And certain patients, really, their life depends on surgery.
 But this idea came about now almost 20 years ago and the first implant done almost 10 years ago, and it's really revolutionized the treatment for these patients," said Mussallem.